goodyhsu/CSI5341_FSR/README.md

 # Impact of Data Domain on FSR Training
-The objectives of this repository are to test the transferability of the FSR module proposed in [Feature Separation and Recalibration for Adversarial Robustness](https://arxiv.org/abs/2303.13846).
+The objective of this repository is to test the transferability of the FSR module proposed in [Feature Separation and Recalibration for Adversarial Robustness](https://arxiv.org/abs/2303.13846).

 The codes are modified based on [the original implementation of FSR](https://github.com/wkim97/FSR).